International Rice Research Institute: Impact

-Entrance to the IRRI Headquarters at Los Baños, Laguna with Mt.
-Makiling in the background.
+NC Brady Laboratory Building - part of the "Research Center" cluster of buildings built in the 1970s.
+Taken from DL Umali Bldg.

 IRRI is well known for its contribution to the "Green Revolution" movement in Asia during the late 1960s and 1970s, which involved the breeding of "semi-dwarf" varieties of rice that were less likely to lodge (fall over).
 IRRI's semi-dwarf varieties, including the famous IR8, saved India from famine in the 1960s.
 The varieties developed at IRRI, known as IR varieties, are well accepted in many Asian countries.
 In 2005, it was estimated that 60% of the world's rice area was planted to IRRI-bred rice varieties or their progenies.

 A report published by the Australian Centre for International Agricultural Research in 2011 assessed the impact of IRRI's breeding work in three countries in South East Asia between 1985 and 2009.
 It found IRRI's breeding work delivered an annual benefit of US$1.46 billion and boosted rice yields up to 13%.

 IRRI, the Chinese Academy of Agricultural Sciences, and BGI (formerly known as the Beijing Genomics Institute) have "identified the exact genetic makeup of more than 3,000 different families of rice for the first time in what is being heralded as a major advancement in rice science."

 For five decades, IRRI has provided a place for scientists and future leaders in rice research to learn.
 Since 1964, over 15,000 scientists have undergone training at IRRI to conduct rice research.